Burnsville Real Estate

 Simply make your selection and see instant results within your price range:

 Located about 15 miles south of downtown Minneapolis, Burnsville is a Dakota County city that had a population of 60,306 as of the 2010 Census.
 Situated on the south bank of the Minnesota River, this lovely community is well known for its regional mall, the Burnsville Center, which attracts people from all over the Minneapolis-St. Paul area.

-This community was originally settled by members of the Dakota nation.
+This community was originally settled by members of the Dakota Nation.
 Later, Europeans came to settle the area, where it grew into a rural Irish farming community.